 Final Word on Wrist Hand Orthosis

 A wrist hand orthosis can be useful in the treatment of many conditions and injuries.
-If you’re considering using one for any of the conditions or injuries mentioned above, consult your physical therapist or doctor.
+If you’re considering using a wrist hand orthosis for any of the conditions or injuries mentioned above, consult your physical therapist or doctor.